 - To completely clean a Dry Erase board use 99% isopropyl alcohol.
 (This is great if you have an older board that has marker “ghosting” on it.)

 I can’t even begin to tell you how much I love this wall in my office now.
-I use it ALL the time.
+I use it ALL the time and after 2 years it’s still going strong.
 When I’m not pounding laundry on rocks that is.

-Nope I can’t carry it around with me.
+Nope I can’t carry it around with me like an iPhone.
 But I can’t drop it in a toilet either.
-That’d be pert near impossible with the terlet all the way out behind the wood shed anyway.